G0PLY/DCLXVI/README.md

 Needed for Prebuilt or Source to work;
 The following files are not included in this download: ddraw.dll (win7/10 graphics fix)
-DIABDAT.MPQ diabloui.dll SMACKW32.DLLSTANDARD.snp Storm.dll (from Diablo CD)
+DIABDAT.MPQ diabloui.dll SMACKW32.DLL STANDARD.snp Storm.dll (from Diablo CD)

 DemonStrate DCLXVI Features:
 Horadric Weapons (spells attached),